 “We finally decided to announce that we were officially a couple,” Corey says.
 “When we did, the top comment on the post just said, ‘Water is wet.’”

-As part of the 2018 Midterm Get Out & Vote effort, Momotaro Apotheca invited a few amazing members of our New York community out for a special photoshoot and fundraiser collaboration (more on that here).
+When this collaboration launch and as part of the 2018 Midterm Get Out & Vote effort, Momotaro Apotheca invited a few amazing members of our New York community out for a special photoshoot and fundraiser collaboration (more on that here).

 Above are photos from that shoot and a contribution by our good friend, Jen Winston of @jenerous.
 Her words capture the journey of our models (@corey_meets_world and @iamjarijones) and the challenges and beauty of the human struggle.